AlloyCI/alloy-runner/docs/executors/README.md

 virtual machine, which will be cloned and used to run your build.
-It can prove useful if you want to run your builds on different Operating Systems since it allows to create virtual machines with Windows, Linux, OSX or FreeBSD and make GitLab Runner to connect to the virtual machine and run the build on it.
+It can prove useful if you want to run your builds on different Operating Systems since it allows to create virtual machines with Windows, Linux, OSX or FreeBSD and make AlloyCI Runner to connect to the virtual machine and run the build on it.
 Its usage can also be useful to reduce the cost of infrastructure.

 ---

 The **SSH** executor is added for completeness.
 It's the least supported executor from all of the already mentioned ones.
-It makes GitLab Runner to connect to some external server and run the builds there.
+It makes AlloyCI Runner to connect to some external server and run the builds there.
 We have some success stories from organizations using that executor, but generally we advise to use any of the above.